ickb/proposal/README.md

 Taking in consideration the incentives, the optimal strategy for a depositor is then to split his CKB into standard deposits.

 Since having a separate receipt per deposit cell would be capital inefficient, the protocol allows to account multiple deposit with a single receipt.
-In particular each deposit cell is followed by either:
+In particular each deposit cell in output is followed by either:

 - Another deposit cell with its exact same unoccupied CKB capacity.
 - A protocol receipt, which respectfully to the immediately preceding deposit cells, just contains their count and single deposit unoccupied CKB capacity.